OniScrooge/linked-blog-starter-md/Term 5/COSC 2425/Chapter 1/Computer Organization - Chapter 1.md

 		- The capacity to carry out sequential instruction processing
 		- A single data path between the CPU and main memory
 		- This single path is known as the von Neumann bottleneck
+- Computers designed that have 2 buses, one for data and one for instructions, are known as _Non-Von Neumann_ architectures.
+- The organization that sets standards for photographic film and the pitch of screw threads, in addition to matters concerning computers, is the __ISO__
+- __Hot Plugging__ - The ability to add or remove devices to a computer system while it's running, with the operating system automatically recognizing the change, such as with USB devices.
 # References

 [[9781284261202_SLID_CH01 - Tagged.pdf]]